allison-johnson/sinatra-practice-it/notes.md

 To do
-- Only able to see show pages if correct teacher is logged in
+- Only able to see question/topic show pages if correct teacher is logged in (although maybe all teachers can see these, as long as someone is logged in???)

-- Are questions/topics currently associated to a teacher?
+    * Are questions/topics currently associated to a teacher?
 Should they be?
+        * They are ... because the student_questions join table links every question to a student, who is in turn associated with a teacher

 - Where to redirect if correct teacher is not logged in???

+- Move index action to parent controller?
+What should index page look like?
+(Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

-- Add "not found" functionality to show pages for individual questions/students/topics
+- Add "not found" functionality to show pages for individual questions/students/topics with nonexistent id's

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...